Justin8912/playground/docs/feat/US1672368-F244351/implementation-progress.md

 **Status**: Partially Complete (June 12, 2025)

 **Summary**: Integrated the notebook filtering functionality with the existing filtering framework.
 The implementation leverages functional programming patterns to transform strings of notebook names into IDs and filter notes based on their parent notebooks.
-The `selectRandomNote` function now correctly applies the filter criteria when generating review notes.
+Created an optimized hierarchy mapping system that properly distinguishes between notebooks with identical names but different parent contexts.
+The `selectRandomNote` function now correctly applies the filter criteria when generating review notes, with cached hierarchy lookups for improved performance.
 Validation utilities ensure the filter criteria is properly formatted before being applied.

 ## Milestone 4: Enhance Plugin Menu and Command System
 - [ ] Add settings command to plugin menu